AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 > expiry date.

 > Note:
-> - Index of the items listed, whether in a sorted list or unsorted list, can be used as reference for `delete` and `update` commands.
+> - Indexes of the items listed, whether in a sorted list or unsorted list, can be used as references for `delete` and `update` commands.

 #### List inventory unsorted